mothur/mothur.github.io/_wiki/filter.shared.md

 The minpercent parameter allows you indicate the minimum relative abundance of an OTU.
 For example, if the OTUs total abundance across all samples is 8, and the total abundance across all OTUs is 1000, and minpercent=1.
-The OTU\'s relative abundance is 0.008, the minimum is
+The OTU's relative abundance is 0.008, the minimum is

 0\.01, so the OTU will be removed.
 Default=0.